About Me

 Throughout my career, I’ve gained valuable experience in various therapeutic settings, including a vocational farm, residential day programs, therapeutic schools, jail, and community mental health organizations.
 These experiences have enriched my understanding and allowed me to grow alongside individuals from diverse backgrounds.

 As a therapist, I believe in the importance of having a deep understanding of the therapeutic landscape we navigate together.
 That’s why I prioritize my own growth through ongoing psychotherapy.
-Additionally, I pursue postgraduate education through classes at multiple psychoanalytic organizations in Seattle and participate in ongoing consultation groups with fellow therapists.
+Additionally, I pursue postgraduate education through classes at multiple psychoanalytic organizations in Seattle and participate in ongoing consultation groups with colleagues.

 Education: